MicrosoftDocs/windows-insider/wip/at-home/ISOs.md

 3. Open File Explorer and go to where you saved the ISO.
 Select the ISO file to open it, which lets Windows mount the image so you can access it.

-4. Select the Setup.exe file to launch the install process.
+4. Select the setup.exe file to launch the install process.

 5. During setup, select the **Change what to keep** option, and then choose **Nothing** on the next screen to complete a clean intall.